KKMalysa/UnitTestsTraining/README.md

 https://www.facebook.com/devfoundry/ |
 https://github.com/dev-foundry

-commit 1: what are they & what do they do
+lesson 1: what are they & what do they do

-commit 2: @Test & asserts
+lesson 2: @Test & asserts

-commit 3: two tests with different conditions, checking how they work and when they fail, how to read error messages, and where to look for mistakes in code. some of new dependencies
+lesson 3: two tests with different conditions, checking how they work and when they fail, how to read error messages, and where to look for mistakes in code. some of new dependencies

-commit 4: test structure, given-when-then, name convention
+lesson 4: test structure, given-when-then, name convention

-commit 5: differences betwen JUnit 4 & JUnit 5, null testing, matchers - Hamcrest & assertJ, collection testing
+lesson 5: differences betwen JUnit 4 & JUnit 5, null testing, matchers - Hamcrest & assertJ, collection testing

-commit 6: testing of values and objects
+lesson 6: testing of values and objects

+lesson 7: assertNull & assertNotNull